• Skip to primary navigation

 Instructions

-• In a large mixing bowl, whisk together the melted butter and sugar.
-Add in the sourdough discard, eggs, vanilla, and room temperature buttermilk.
-Whisk until well combined and smooth.
+• In a large bowl, whisk the melted butter and sugar until combined.

-• Add in the dry ingredients and stir until just combined.
-For thick, fluffy pancakes: The batter should be relatively thick and bubbly.
-For flatter pancakes, stir in an additional ¼ to ½ cup buttermilk or regular milk to thin it out some.
+For thinner, flatter pancakes, stir in an additional ¼ to ½ cup of buttermilk or regular milk to loosen the batter.

-• Allow the batter to rest for 10 minutes while the skillet is preheating.
+• Let the batter rest for 10 minutes while you preheat the skillet.

-• Repeat with remaining batches of pancakes, refreshing the skillet with another tablespoon of oil when needed.
+• Repeat with the remaining batter, adding another tablespoon of oil to the skillet as needed.

-• Serve warm with butter and maple syrup, or other favorite toppings.
+• Serve the pancakes warm with butter and maple syrup, or your favorite toppings.

 Notes

-• Important: Use room temperature buttermilk to prevent the melted butter from hardening in the batter.
+*Use room-temperature buttermilk to prevent the melted butter from solidifying in the batter.

 Click here to add your own private notes.